 This year, the Salisbury Conservation Commission created a new trail in the Town Forest.
 This project started with a professional survey of the boundaries of the 140 acre town property which marked a little-known, half mile long, 30 foot-wide access corridor from Plains Road to the property.
 This now allows easy access to the western part of the town forest which few people in town had ever visited.
 Parts of the corridor were overgrown with invasive shrubs (honeysuckle) and a tremendous amount of labor was required to turn this corridor and the rest of the route into a hiking trail.
-With a small parking area on Plains Road it is now easy to access the western end of the town forest.
+With a small parking area on Plains Road it is now easy to visit the western end of the town forest.

 The western part of the town forest is unlike any other part of the property because it includes an undisturbed area of ancient pro-glacial delta.
 Dozens of feet of sand were deposited in a broad plain about 13,500 year ago when a huge glacial river met the huge glacial lake (Lake Vermont) that filled the Champlain Valley.
 This part of the property is also unique because the forest growing on the sandy delta is one of the rarest in Vermont.
 The most distinguishing feature of the forest, other than the delta it grows on, is the presence of pitch pine (Pinus rigida).
 Sandplain forests with pitch pine are rare in Vermont, and this newly discovered little parcel of “Pine-Oak-Heath Sandplain Forest” has attracted botanists and ecologists from all over the state to see it.